husarion/panther_ros/panther_lights/CONFIGURATION.md

 The `segments` section is used to create virtual segments on the robot by dividing the LED panels into different parts.
 This allows for more precise control over which LEDs are lit up for different effects or indicators.
 Each segment has three attributes:

 - `name`: the identifier for the segment, such as "front" or "rear".
 It is used to differentiate between multiple segments.
 - `channel`: This specifies which LED panel the segment belongs to.
-It have to match one of the channels defined in the `panels` section.
+It has to match one of the channels defined in the `panels` section.
 - `led_range`: This defines the range of LEDs within the panel that the segment covers.
 The range is specified as a start-end pair (e.g. 0-45).
 The range can be specified in reverse order (e.g. 45-0), which may be useful for wiring or orientation reasons.

 ### Segments map

 The `segments_map` section allows creating named groups of segments on which animations can be displayed.
 Each entry under `segments_map` consists of a key representing the group name and a list of segments included in the group.
 Segment names have to match one of the segments defined in the `segments` section.
-By default you can use provided mapping:
+By default, you can use provided mapping:

 - `all` [*list*, default: **None**]: Grouping both `front` and `rear` segments together.
 - `front` [*list*, default: **None**]: Containing only the `front` segment.